Dog Tail Signs: What’s Your Dog’s Tail Language?

 Given the shelter setting, it’s likely that this dog’s high tail is due to arousal (most shelters are a high-stress environment).
 But the dog’s “play bow” posture is a clear sign that the dog is displaying happy, friendly arousal.

 Tail wagging works well for dogs in the canine world.
-Since dogs communicate primarily through vision and body language, dogs are generally very good at understanding each other’s tail wags.
-(And yes, dogs who are born with short tails or whose tails are docked are at a very significant disadvantage when it comes to tail talk!)
+Since dogs communicate primarily through vision and body language, dogs are generally good at understanding each other’s tail wags.
+(And, yes, dogs who are born with short tails or whose tails are docked are at a significant disadvantage when it comes to dog tail language.)

 High tail wag.
 A “flagging” tail – straight up or even curved slightly over the dog’s back – moving at blur-fast speed, is an indication of strong emotion.
-Of course, some dogs naturally carry their tails straight up or curled over their backs (Huskies, Pomeranians, Pugs, Basenjis, and more), so you need to take that into consideration when tail-reading.
+Of course, some dogs naturally carry their tails straight up or curled over their backs (Huskies, Pomeranians, Pugs, Basenjis, and more), so you need to take that into consideration when reading a dog’s tail.

 high tail with slow wag meaning